Weliwita Sri Sanghikarama Tampita Viharaya (වැලිවිට ශ්රී සාංඝිකාරාම ටැම්පිට විහාරය)

 Loading...

-Weliwita Saranankara thero was born in Thudugalahena in Ihalagama in Welivita, just below the area of the temple.
-Its is said that Saranankara thero used to visit this temple when he was young.
-Later, once he was appointed as the Sangaraja, the king has developed this temple and handed over to the thero.
+Weliwita Saranankara Thero was born in Thudugalahena in Ihalagama in Welivita, just below the area of the temple.
+It is said that Saranankara Thero used to visit this temple when he was young.
+Later, once he was appointed as the Sangaraja, the king developed this temple and handed it over to the Thero.
 He is said to have told the king that he shouldn’t need a temple and asked him to donate the temple to Sanga in general thus the temple came to be known as the Sanghikaramaya.

-A Tampita Viharaya is a structure built on a wooden platform which rests on number of stone stumps usually 3-4 feet tall.
+A Tampita Viharaya is a structure built on a wooden platform which rests on a number of stone stumps usually 3-4 feet tall.
 The roof is held by a structure built of timber and the walls are generally made of wattle and daub.
-Walls inside the chamber is more or less always covered in paintings drawn mainly in Kandyan style.
+The walls inside the chamber are more or less always covered in paintings drawn mainly in Kandyan style.

 With the Buddhist renaissance brought by Weliwita Saranankara Thero (19 June 1698 – 18 July 1778), village temples were provided with preaching halls and Tampita Viharas.
-Several of them were built in Tumpane.
+Several of them were built in Thumpane.
 Some of them have been modernised.
-Following are the places where such tampita viharas are found in Tumpane;
+Following are the places where such Tampita Viharas are found in Tumpane;

 1. Godapola